schoolofdevops/ultimate-kubernetes-bootcamp/chapters/kubespray-prereqs.md

    * Disk: 50 GB

 ## Vagrant Setup:
 This tutorial assumes you have Vagrant+VirtualBox setup.
-While Vagrant is used for basic infrastructure requirements but the lessons learned in this tutorial can be applied to other platforms.
-Start from [Set up Kubernetes Using Kubespray](#Settin-Up-Kubernetes-Using-Kubespray), if you have VMs running elsewhere.
+While Vagrant is used for basic infrastructure requirements, the lessons learned in this tutorial can be applied to other platforms.
+Start from [Set up Kubernetes Using Kubespray](#Settin-Up-Kubernetes-Using-Kubespray)(or) Refer to this [Document](https://github.com/schoolofdevops/ultimate-kubernetes-bootcamp/blob/master/chapters/cluster_setup_kubespray.md), if you have VMs running elsewhere

 ### Software Requirements on Host Machine:
    * Virtual Box (latest)